new-village/newsloader/README.md

 ### Usage
 ----------------------
-To load the [Wall Street Journal](https://www.wsj.com/) articles and parse to dictionay file.
+To load the [Wall Street Journal](https://www.wsj.com/) articles and parse to dictionay format.

 #### Wall Street Journal
 NOTE: You have to set 2 enviroment valiables name as `WSJ_USERNAME` and `WSJ_PASSWORD` before execution.